Resources

 • Run monthly reports to spot underused or at-risk assets and take action early

-When these practices are baked into daily workflows, the software becomes more than a tracking tool—it turns into a foundation for smarter, smoother field operations.
+When these practices are baked into daily workflows, the software becomes more than a tracking tool, and turns into a foundation for smarter, smoother field operations.

 6. How do contractors typically track assets without software?